 In a hot market where multiple offers are pushing the price up, the sale can run into problems when the appraisal takes place.

 In these circumstances, not having an appraisal contingency removes a lot of problems.
 The buyer should also state that they have extra funds available to cover the difference should the appraiser find the home is worth less than the offer.
-There are reasons why a home may not appraise, as there may not be supporting comparables sold properties in the immediate area to substantiate the price.
+There are reasons why a home may not appraise, as there may not be supporting comparables sold properties in the immediate area to substantiate the price or market value.

 Sometimes purchases can collapse before closing, but a leaseback offers the seller some protection.
 The seller can then move out after closing, removing a lot of the risk for them.